 Frank registered for the World War I military draft in 1918, at Leckrone, Fayette County, and stated his occupation as a miner for the Parshall Coal Company.

 In the 1920s the Minerds lived at Tent City near Uniontown, where thugs were said to "throw sticks of dynamite to stir things up" and police regularly patrolled to keep the peace.
-Frank once had his photo taken among a group of co-workers at the Meadowbrook Mine, seen here.
-Frank stands in the back row, at center, with a small "X" penciled above his head.
+Frank once had his photo taken among a group of co-workers at the Royal Mine at Meadowbrook seen here.

 Son Victor Everett Minerd (1919-1972) was born in 1919.

-Sadly, Victor died at work of a stroke on Feb.
+Sadly, having been afflicted with heart disease, Victor died at work of a stroke on Feb.
 4, 1972, at the age of 53.
 He was laid to rest in Sylvan Heights Cemetery in Uniontown.

 At the age of 92, on May 19, 2012, surrounded by her family, Helen died at home.
 Following a funeral held in the Saint Theresa de Lisieux Catholic Church in Uniontown, she joined her husband in eternal repose in Sylvan Heights.